Edinburgh City Football Club

 - Discrimination refers to treating someone with a disability less favourably than he treats others whom have no disability, and that treatment cannot be shown to be justified in relation to the activities or circumstances involved.

 Club Policy covering Part III (The Code of Practice on Services) of the Equality Act 2010

 The Club is committed to ensuring that its disabled supporters and customers have as full access as is reasonably possible to make to all goods, services and facilities provided or offered to the public by the Club.

 The Club has ensured that the needs of disabled people have been taken account wherever practicable.
 Specifically:

-- A club volunteer is made available at the turnstiles to escort individuals to the appropriate point of entry.
-Wheelchair access is provided at the Disabled Gate adjacent to the turnstiles located at the south east corner of the stadium
+- A Club volunteer is made available at the turnstiles to escort individuals to the appropriate point of entry.
+Wheelchair access is provided at the disabled gate which is located in the south east corner of the stadium adjacent to the main office complex.

 The Club will provide concessionary access for supporters with disabilities and free admission for their carers.
 The Club will ensure that the scheme does not discriminate between disabled people with differing impairments.